richtt18/Rich-Land/README.md

 +$RPS.
 A Node.js and React Storefront Web application for rare items.
 PALACE2018 +
 +## Description
 +RAmazon is a simple Node.js and React storefront application that uses Ethereum to make trasactions for clothing, skateboards, and drones.
-There are three separate sub-applications representing different permissions to the same backend data, which are further described and demonstrated below:
-+

 +## Installation
 +Rich Land utilizes yarn to install.